1 9 6 5 – 1 9 6 6 (USA)

 26 x 30 minute episodes

-The story of Tammy Tarleton (Debbie Watson), an 18-year-old country girl who moved back and forth between her family – who lived on a houseboat on the Louisiana bayou – and the wealthy Brent’s.
+The story of Tammy Tarleton (Debbie Watson), a winsome 18-year-old country girl who moved back and forth between her family – who lived on a houseboat on the Louisiana bayou – and the wealthy Brent’s.

-Tammy lived with her grandfather Mordecai Tarleton (Denver Pyle) and Uncle Lucius (Frank McGrath) who both claimed to be one-thirty-second Cherokee Indian.
+Tammy shared the houseboat with her old codger grandfather Mordecai Tarleton (Denver Pyle) and scallywag Uncle Lucius (Frank McGrath) who both claimed to be 1/32 Cherokee Indian.
 The Tarleton’s did a lot of fishing and also raised farm animals – including Nan the goat and Enoch the mule.

-Tammy was also a secretary for the mega-wealthy Brent family who lived on a plantation known as “The Bowers.”
+Tammy was also a secretary for the mega-wealthy Brent family who lived on a plantation known as “The Bowers” (she could type 200 words a minute from training she got at Seminola Secretary School).
 The Brents were very kind to Tammy and very tolerant of her southern ways and patterns of speech.

 However, Mr Brent (Donald Woods) had a right-hand man, Dwayne Whitt (George Furth), who was a lot less accepting and would rather have had the very prim and proper Gloria Tate (Linda Marshall) from next door get the secretarial job.